BrandMeister/bm-rpt2aprs/README.md

 ## NOTE

-Add NOGATE tag to hotspot's 'Priority Message' at your Brandmeister dashboard to prevent location reporting to APRS.
+Add NOAPRS or NOGATE tag to hotspot's 'Priority Message' at your Brandmeister dashboard to prevent location reporting to APRS.